hiroyasuakada/UnrealEgo/README.md

 ## UnrealEgo Dataset

-Please download the UnrealEgo dataset (01 ~ 06) on [our project page](https://4dqv.mpi-inf.mpg.de/UnrealEgo/).
+Please download the UnrealEgo dataset (01 ~ 06, impl 01 ~ 03) on [our project page](https://4dqv.mpi-inf.mpg.de/UnrealEgo/).
-The dataset is ~2.5TB in total, including all of the metadata.
+The dataset is ~2.2TB in total, including all of the metadata.
 See below for more details on the metadata.

-**By ECCV2022, we will add a new URL to data (~ 1TB) that allows you to try our implementation without downloading all of the metadata.
-Stay tuned!**
+If you want to try our implementation without downloading all of the metadata, please download **UnrealEgo impl 01 ~ 03** (~1TB).

 ### Structure

-Please merge the downloaded **UnrealEgo 01 ~ 06** into one **UnrealEgoData** folder as below.
+Please merge the downloaded **UnrealEgo 01 ~ 06 and UnrealEgo impl 01 ~ 03** into one **UnrealEgoData** folder as below.

-Note that in **UnrealEgo 06**,  we provide txt files to divide UnrealEgo into training, validation, and testing splits.
+Note that in **UnrealEgo impl 03**,  we provide txt files to divide UnrealEgo into training, validation, and testing splits.
 Please modify the txt files based on your local paths, e.g., `(local path)/UnrealEgoData/Lab_Scene/Day/rp_eric_rigged_001_ue4/SKM_MenReadingGlasses_Shape_01/026/Chip`.